samdoidge/samdoidge.com/about.md

 ### Personal projects

+* [contentlord.com](https://contentlord.com) - A stream of content is fed from social websites and posted to social media platforms.
+A Slack integration allows for curation - the user can choose to post or ignore the content.
+Currently supports posting to Instagram, Facebook and Twitter.
+Content can be read from Reddit and Pinterest.
+(Used on [Bitcoin Memes](https://www.facebook.com/bitcoinmeme))

 * [beforesteam.com](https://beforesteam.com) - A price comparison site for Steam games.
 Millions of price points tracked.
 Records price history for thousands of games in multiple vendors and mulitple currencies. ~40 IP's used for polling data without hitting limits.
 Amazon S3 for image hosting, cloudflare as a CDN at the front of it all.

 * [textiler.com](http://textiler.com) - A joint project where I was responsible for the development.
 Design & print custom digital fabrics.
 Makes use of canvas / fabric.js and node.js